botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### HOST Connection State

 >Target is vulnerable to routing-based SSRF via the Host header.
-Sending grouped request in sequence using single connection and setting the connection header to keep-alive, bypass host header validation and enable SSRF exploit of local server.
+Sending grouped request in sequence using **single connection** and setting the connection header to **keep-alive**, bypass host header validation and enable SSRF exploit of local server.

 ```html
 GET /intranet/service HTTP/1.1